 When Repairs Are Sufficient – Shingles

 Often replacing some shingles or flashing is sufficient to restore your roof’s protective capabilities.
 For instance, sometimes curled, torn, or split shingles can be selectively replaced.
 Hail storms can knock granules off the surface of shingles, causing the shingles to lose protection and begin to deteriorate from the sun’s UV rays.
-It is important to replace hail-damaged shingles as soon as possible.
+It is important to replace the hail-damaged shingles as soon as possible.

 When Repairs Are Sufficient – Flashing